PeterCamilleri/games_lessons/01/README.md

 the Microsoft Foundation Class library was said to encapsulate Windows in the same way a baby is encapsulated by a leaky diaper...

-Ewe...
+Ewe.
+Just ewe.

 The confusion that was the result of all this greed based design would not begin to fade until open sourced software rose in importance and popularity spearheaded by systems such as Linux, and compilers like GCC.
+While open source development is not a perfect cure all, its success is such that it has forever changed the software landscape.

 #### That Optimized Code Guy: